galaxyproject/galaxy-hub/src/blog/2017-10-05-elixir-galaxy-community/index.md

 The [ELIXIR Galaxy Working Group](https://www.elixir-europe.org/about/groups/galaxy-wg) is glad to announce that Galaxy is now one of the seven ELIXIR Communities
 (Marine Metagenomics, Plant Sciences, Rare Diseases, Human, Proteomics and Metabolomics).
-This project built with the support of thirteen countries aims to support communities such as the new Proteomics and Metabolomics Communities, develop a strategy with the Nodes to increase availability of data visualisation tools, integrate the Galaxy resources with ELIXIR AAI and further develop training materials and events.
+This project built with the support of fourteen countries aims to support communities such as the new Proteomics and Metabolomics Communities, develop a strategy with the Nodes to increase availability of data visualisation tools, integrate the Galaxy resources with ELIXIR AAI and further develop training materials and events.